-Sometimes you just want to draw a line from here to there on the surface of the fabric.
+Sometimes you just want to draw a line from here to there on the surface of fabric.
 That’s where the Stem or Outline Stitch comes to the rescue.
-It’s a handy stitch for flower stems, of course, but you can also connect tree tops to the ground with this linear stitch.
-Thus forming the necessary tree trunk.
+Think of the Stem Stitch or Outline Stitch as a line drawn with needle and thread.

 To delineate one shape from another on your quilt top, run the Stem or Outline Stitch just next to the fabric shape.
 Chose a thread color that is contrasting in color or value to really make the shape pop like this Size 12 Oranges thread around the bird’s body.